Something BIG has arrived.

 fulfil to be valid - i.e. by means of number, length or in combination with other

 You don't need ANY compilation - all it needs is a specification in XML and

-of tools including compilers, archive programs and control file based tools.
+including compilers, archive programs and control or configuration file based tools.

 For the latter the parameters are transformed into a file in a user-defined way.